aohorodnyk/aohorodnyk.com/content/post/2023-07-31-go-panic-libraries.md

 In case of *modern* languages like [Golang][golang], [Rust][rust], etc. we have a predefined way to work with error handling by specific `error` types and rules on how to use them.
 It improves readability and simplifies interfaces of functions.

-Basically all of the changes aroung it are just cosmetic that make huge difference, but concept is still the same.
+Basically all of the changes around it are just cosmetic that make huge difference, but concept is still the same.

 ![Return error flow diagram](/post/go-panic-libraries/return-error-flow.svg)